 - Investigate if a mortgage is something you can afford

-Not all homes are necessarily sold or can be bought with a mortgage hence why you need to look out for properties readily available and can be purchased with mortgage facilities.
+Start looking at properties: Not all homes are sold or can be purchased with a mortgage, which is why you should look for properties that are easily available and can be purchased with mortgage facilities.

-You have a property that can be bought with a mortgage, you have made your deposit, and can prove to your financier that you can commit to a long term payment contract.
+Obtain a mortgage loan: You have a mortgage-eligible property, have placed your deposit, and can demonstrate to your banker that you can commit to a long-term payment contract.
 Proceed to signing an agreement and go get your property.

 - Abbey Building Society

-- Aso Saving & Loans
+- Aso Savings & Loans

 - Brent Mortgage Bank